sjstretton/screwed/12-EnvironmentAndResources.md

 Ideally, the distorting effects of individual proposed taxes and the potential of revenue recycling need to be properly evaluated before a judgement can be made on a case-by-case basis.
 Doing so is complicated by the difficulty of assessing deadweight losses.

-## Coordinated Resource Rent Taxes as LVT at a distance

-One thing that is missing from this discussion is the possibility of coordination amongst fossil fuel importing countries to reduce the pre-tax price of fossil fuels.
-It may seem perverse but to prevent fossil fuels being extracted, their pretax price should fall below the cost of production.
-This means that the'resource rent'would be reduced to zero.

-An internationally-coordinated tax on resource rents (e.g. oil and other fossil fuels) is therefore something of a 'super-LVT'.
-It's as efficient as a land value tax, but more so because it prevents the flow of resource rents out of the country.
-It is the opposite of the 'oil price shock' of the 1970s.
-It could be used to subsidise efficient urban transportation, which is also likely to have positive co-benefits.

 ## The Perfect Market: Should We Reduce Deadweight Loss at All Costs?